EU leaders hit out at Turkey’s ‘provocations’ in the Med

 Turkey has also angered Cyprus with its decision to open the beachfront of the fenced-off suburb of Varosha in the divided island’s breakaway Turkish Cypriot north.
 At their summit in Brussels, leaders said the EU “underlines the importance of the status of Varosha and reiterates its full solidarity with Greece and Cyprus.”

-In the latest exchange of barbs, Turkey and Greece this week traded accusations about “provocations,” including plans to hold military drills in the Aegean Sea later this month to coincide with each other’s national public holiday.
+In the latest exchange of barbs, Turkey, which is a candidate for EU membership, and Greece this week traded accusations about “provocations,” including plans to hold military drills in the Aegean Sea later this month to coincide with each other’s national public holiday.

+“I think that is very regrettable but also unnecessary -- we should work on the positive aspects of our agenda instead.
+We have an interest in being able to go down the road we had intended to with Turkey, because developing EU-Turkey relations further is in the interest of both sides,” German Chancellor Angela Merkel said.

-Tensions between the two NATO allies and historic rivals flared over the summer and raised fears that open conflict might break out.
+Tensions between the two NATO allies, neighbors and historic rivals flared over the summer and raised fears that open conflict might break out.

-Cyprus in particular has been pushing hard for the EU to impose sanctions on Turkey, which is trying to join the trading bloc.
+Cyprus in particular has been pushing hard for the EU to impose sanctions on Turkey.
 But on Friday, the leaders said only that they would “remain seized of the matter” and assess developments at their next meeting on Dec.
 10-11.

 Greek Prime Minister Kyriakos Mitsotakis noted that “Europe does not take decisions from one moment to the next.
 It is like an ocean liner which takes a slow turn.
 When it turns, it takes a course which is very stable in the new direction in which it has chosen.”